regorxxx/Playlist-Manager-SMP/README.md

 ![Animation1](https://user-images.githubusercontent.com/83307074/116749095-f6555f00-a9ef-11eb-9723-7229766bed90.gif)

 ### Current limitations
-.fpl playlists (native format) are read only and can not be autosaved since the format is closed source and there are no methods on [Spider Monkey Panel](https://theqwertiest.github.io/foo_spider_monkey_panel) to save them on a path (without showing the 'save as' window), neither load them as handle lists (without loading on playlist tabs, for example to update the track count).
+.fpl playlists (native format) are read only and can not be auto-saved since the format is closed source and there are no methods on [Spider Monkey Panel](https://theqwertiest.github.io/foo_spider_monkey_panel) to save them on a path (without showing the 'save as' window), neither load them as handle lists (without loading on playlist tabs, for example to update the track count).
 Whenever that changes, I will add full support for .fpl, and end pre-release state.